 In 2008, the logo changed: the rising sun, which had previously shone brightly above the university’s name, was shifted to the left.
 It is now positioned parallel to the name, carrying deep symbolism.
 The sun represents knowledge, and the university serves as a center providing a wide range of academic programs.
 Thus, they exist in harmony, enhancing one another.

 The new logo is distinguished by its unique presentation characteristics and visual integrity.
-The letters, aligned in a single row, remain noticeable and easy to read, emphasizing the significance of the university.
+The letters, aligned in a single row, remain noticeable and easy to read, emphasizing the university’s significance.
 The bright design on the right draws attention, thanks to the rich blue and yellow tones, which contrast with the simple yet expressive black font on a white background.
 The font has barely changed compared to the previous version, preserving continuity, and the university’s name continues to look impressive and grand.